AIM-Intelligence/SUDO/README.md

 ```
 2. Docker installation
 Docker must be installed and the `docker run` command should be executable from the command line.
-3. Environment variables (`ANTHROPIC_API_KEY`, `OPENAI_API_KEY`, `GEMINI_API_KEY`,  `IMGUR_CLIENT_ID `)
-Set API keys for use within `.env` file:
+3. Set API keys for use within `.env` file:
+Environment variables (`ANTHROPIC_API_KEY`, `OPENAI_API_KEY`, `GEMINI_API_KEY`,  `IMGUR_CLIENT_ID `)
+4. Create a research account.
+Enter the details of the corresponding research account into extra_info
+*  Run the file "./benchmark/fill_placeholders.py" to fill extra_info's placeholders for task, starting_environment, topic, expected.
+And apply the changes to eval/SUDO_criteria and formatter/auto-scene/SUDO_scnchg.
-4. Run the file "./formatter/auto-scene/harmGUI_scnchg.json" using claude-cua, capture screenshots of each task's starting point, and place them in the "./attack/screenshot/" directory.
+*  Run the file "./formatter/auto-scene/harmGUI_scnchg.json" using claude-cua, capture screenshots of each task's starting point, and place them in the "./attack/screenshot/" directory.
 Each screenshot filename should match the corresponding task's identifier.(c.f. `formatter/origin_img2url.py`)
-5. Before attacking the computer use agent, create a Victim account and log in as Attacker.
+5. Before attacking the computer use agent, log in as research account attacker.

 ## Usage
 The `main.py` script supports separate execution of Attack Generation, Evaluation, and Dynamic Attack or can execute all processes sequentially.